-In order to avoid building-up excessive on- and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced.
+Qualitative disclosure a) Views of BOD on system to reduce excessive leverage policies and processes for managing excessive on and off-balance sheet leverage: In order to avoid building-up excessive on- and off-balance sheet leverage in the banking system, a simple, transparent, non-risk based leverage ratio has been introduced.
 The leverage ratio is calibrated to act as a credible supplementary measure to the risk based capital requirements.
-The leverage ratio is intended to achieve the following objectives:

-- a) constrain the build-up of leverage in the banking sector which can damage the broader financial system and the economy - b) reinforce the risk based requirements with an easy to understand and a non-risk based measure
+The leverage ratio is intended to achieve the following objectives: a) constrain the build-up of leverage in the banking sector which can damage the broader financial system and the economy b) reinforce the risk based requirements with an easy to understand and a non-risk based measure

-Prime Bank calculates leverage ratio on quarterly basis and submits it to the Department of Off-site Supervision (DOS), Bangladesh Bank along with CRAR report.

-Approach for calculating exposure:

-A minimum Tier-1 leverage ratio of 3% has been prescribed by Bangladesh Bank to maintain by the Banks both at solo and consolidated level.
+Prime Bank calculates leverage ratio on quarterly basis and submits it to the Department of Off-site Supervision (DOS), Bangladesh Bank along with CRAR report. Аррі Approach for calculating exposure: both grad A minimum Tier-1 leverage ratio of 3% has been prescribed by Bangladesh Bank to maintain by the Banks both at solo and consolidated level.
 As per BRPD Circular No-18 dated 18 August 2021, banks need to gradually increase the ratio @ 0.25% per year from 2023 to 2026.
 Accordingly, Prime Bank maintains leverage ratio on quarterly basis.
-The formula for calculating leverage ratio is as under:

-Leverage Ratio = Tier-1 Capital (after related deductions)/ Total Exposure (after related deductions)

-Quantitative Disclosures (b) Solo Consolidated SI.
-Particulars In crore Taka A. Tier-1 Capital 3,392.30 3,298.74 В. On balance sheet exposure 53,759.90 53,967.51 C. Off-balance sheet exposure 5,591.71 5,591.71 D. Total deduction from on and off- balance sheet exposure 464.29 524.24 E. Total exposure (B+C-D) 58,887.31 59,034.98 F. Leverage Ratio (A/E)100 5.76% 5.59%
+The formula for calculating leverage ratio is as under: Leve rage Ratio = Tier-1 Capital (after related deductions)/ Total Expos ure (after related de eductions) Quantitative Disclosures b) SI.
+Particulars Solo Consolida In crore Taka e Taka Α. Tier-1 Capital 3,392.30 3,298.74 В. On balance sheet exposure 53,759.90 53, 53,967.51 C. Off-balance sheet exposure 5,591.71 5 5,591.71 -, - D. Total deduction from on and off-balance sheet exposure 464.29 524.24 D. E.

-11. REMUNERATION:
+11. Remuneration: